-This 5-week program provides students with the knowledge and skills for work in the health care profession as an entry-level phlebotomist.
-Students will receive 88 hours of lecture and clinical instruction.
-Upon completion, students will be provided with the skills necessary to become a nationally certified Phlebotomy technician.
+This 3-week program provides students with the knowledge and skills to work in the health care profession as an entry-level phlebotomist.

 - High school diploma/GED